 Hectic.
 Frenetic.
 Intense.
-These are some of the words used by Ron Washburn at the World Staffing Summit to describe the state of recruiting in 2020.
-No surprise because Ron is Executive Vice President at Soliant, one of the leading healthcare staffing firms in the country, which was placing frontline workers in COVID hotspots.
+These are some of the words used by Ron Washburn at the World Staffing Summit to describe the state of recruiting.
+No surprise because Ron is Executive Vice President at Soliant, one of the leading healthcare staffing firms in the country, which was placing frontline workers during the COVID pandemic.

-Automation can help you tap your existing database to identify candidates that fit your job role and are ready for a new gig.
-The first step is to use automation tools to segment your database based on the candidate’s profile, location and other prerequisites.
+Automation through a candidate engagement platform can help you tap your existing database to identify candidates that fit your job role and are ready for a new gig.
+The first step is to use high volume recruiting tools for automation to segment your database based on the candidate’s profile, location and other prerequisites.
 The next step is to send out automated messages over email or SMS to check on the candidate’s availability and interest in the role you are hiring for.

 Recruiters at Advanced Group, parent to three unique staffing brands, use the Sense mobile app to text candidates from their own phones without revealing their personal numbers.
 On average, 90% of people read text messages within 3 minutes and respond 90 seconds later.
 Over a 90-day period, Advanced Group sent over 30,000 text messages with a 54% response rate.

 Another effective way to circumvent the cost and inefficiencies of job board postings is to improve your redeployment rate.
-With automation, your recruiters get valuable data about candidates they have already placed.
+With automated high volume recruiting strategies, your recruiters get valuable data about candidates they have already placed.
 For example, if recruiters know when candidates are nearing the end of their current contract, they can share relevant new openings beforehand and fasttrack the interview process.
 This way, the candidates will have their next gig waiting and recruiters reduce their fill-time.

-Recruiting leaders at some of the most progressive organizations have therefore turned to automation to overcome this challenge.
+Recruiting leaders at some of the most progressive organizations have therefore turned to automation to overcome this challenge in high volume recruiting.
 According to Lauren Griffin, Senior Vice President, Volt Workforce Solutions, “Using AI chatbots for screening has increased fill rates at all our clients and allows recruiters to focus on high value tasks like candidate relations.”